Ann-Anahit/pilates-website/README.md

 ### Color Scheme

-- I used the color `#603F8B` in the navigation bar, for my logo and the icons in the bottom.
+- I used the color `#603F8B` as a primary color for the titles, in the navigation bar, for my logo and the icons in the bottom.
-- As secondary color I used `#FCD8C5` in the navigation bar.
+- As a secondary color I used `#FCD8C5`.
+This color appears when the user hovers over the menue navbar.
-- At the bottom is a padding in this `#E0FFFF` color.
+- The navigation bar and the bottom have this `#E0FFFF` color.
 - As text color I used `333333`.

 ![Harmony Pilates Color Scheme](documentation/color-sheme.png)